-Overall, the watershed is primarily privately owned residential land (Figure 2-10, Figure 2-11).
-The majority (60 percent) of land is owned by residents, with 14 percent being County-owned (including by M-NCPPC), and 10 percent owned by federal entities.
+Overall, all four watersheds are primarily privately owned commercial/industrial/transit and residential land (Figure 2-13, Figure 2-14, Figure 2-15, Figure 2-16, and Figure 2-17).
+Specifically, the majority (57 percent) of land in the PR-L watershed is owned by commercial/industrial/transit, with 15 percent owned by residential, and 14 percent owned by state.
+The majority (40 percent) of land in the PR-M watershed is owned by commercial/industrial/transit, with 21 percent owned by state and 21 percent owned by residential.
+The majority (34 percent) of the land in PR-U watershed is owned by residential, with 14 percent owned by commercial/industrial/transit and 12 percent owned by state.
+The majority (50 percent) of land in the Rocky Gorge Reservoir watershed is owned by commercial/industrial/transit, with 35 percent owned by residential and 14 percent owned by private.
 A closer examination of land ownership will come into play during specific restoration planning, as it can sometimes be a simpler solution to implement BMPs on County, or otherwise publicly-owned, lands.
-While roadways are usually considered public right-of-way, Figure 2-10 was created using only parcel information available from the Prince George's County GIS Open Data Portal (M-NCPPC 2022), which does not include roadway information, so roadways show on the map as white lines.
+While roadways are usually considered public right-of-way, Figure 2-17 was created using parcel information available from the Prince George's County GIS Open Data Portal (M-NCPPC 2022), which does not include roadway information, so roadways show on the map as white lines.